A B C D E F G H I J K L M N O P Q R S T U V W X Y Z | Index

 LEE "BABY" SIMMS

-LaMar Simms was one of Connecticut's most colorful - and controversial - disc jockeys.
-A veteran of WTMA and WONO in Charleston, and WLOF Orlando, Simms came to Hartford fresh from a legal skirmish in San Antonio.
+Born on August 24, 1943, Gilmore LaMar Simms was one of Connecticut's most colorful - and controversial - disc jockeys.
+A veteran of WTMA and WONO in Charleston, WLOF Orlando,and a station in Phoenix, Simms arrived in Hartford fresh from a legal skirmish in San Antonio.
 He and WPOP's Woody Roberts worked at KONO and both resigned to go to cross-town rival KTSA in April, 1966.
 KONO went to court and got an injunction to keep them off the air within 50 miles for 18 months.
-Woody settled into morning drive at WPOP and he installed Lee to replace Ken Griffin from 7:00PM-midnight.
+Woody settled into morning drive at WPOP and he installed Lee to replace Ken Griffin (who jumped ship to WDRC a month later) from 7:00PM-midnight.

 After reading a pimple cream commercial during his first show, Lee unleashed a tirade of angry calls when he described how terrible it is to get close to your girl only to have a zit pop.
 A Hartford Courant article a month after Simms hit town described him as "the crazy new WPOP disc jockey who doesn't like anything (including Hartford)."
 A Hartford Times article on January 13, 1967 quoted Lee's feelings about Hartford: